FurryCoders/FALocalRepo/README.md

 All download operations are performed through the custom FurAffinity scraping library [faapi](https://pypi.org/project/faapi/).
 To ensure proper crawling behavior the library strictly follows FurAffinity's [robots.txt](https://www.furaffinity.net/robots.txt) in regard to allowed paths and crawl delay.
-Furthermore, submission files downloads are throttled to 100 KB/s to ensure the program won't use too much bandwidth.

 The database and file-storage functions are handled independently by the [falocalrepo-database](https://pypi.org/project/falocalrepo-database/) package which performs all transactions,